yvasilyev92/kickstart/README.md

-'SmartKickStarter' aka kickstart, is an Ethereum Blockchain app written in Solidity.js with a React.js/Next.js front-end.
+'SmartKickStarter' aka kickstart, is an Ethereum Blockchain dapp written in Solidity.js with a React.js/Next.js front-end.

 Deployed on Heroku: https://floating-waters-95712.herokuapp.com/